freeCodeCamp/guide/src/pages/sql/sql-interview-questions/index.md

 ### Which is the only constraint that enforces rules at column level?
-NOT NULL is the only contstraint that works at the column level.
+NOT NULL is the only constraint that works at the column level.

 ### What are the pseudocolumns in SQL?
 Give some examples?